 Niharika B. Mettu, MD, PhD

 My passion is the treatment of patients with gastrointestinal (GI) malignancies.
 I strive to take the very best care of my patients that I possibly can.
-Working with world-class colleagues and a multidisciplinary team which includes radiation and surgical oncologists makes this possible.
+Working with world-class colleagues and a multidisciplinary team, which includes radiation and surgical oncologists, makes this possible.
 I first became interested in oncology as a first-year medical student when I got to see tumors in my pathology class.
 I came to appreciate the beauty of the gastrointestinal tract while observing GI surgeries as a second-year medical student.
 My fascination with how cancers develop and how we may develop new therapies to treat cancer led me to pursue a PhD in molecular cancer biology.
-This training honed the critical thinking skills that I still use to this day, as I think critically about how best to treat my patients.
+This training honed the critical thinking skills that I still use to this day, as I decide how to best treat my patients.
 The close relationships that oncologists have with patients and their families clinched my decision to pursue a career as a medical oncologist.
 During my fellowship training, I sought out subspecialty training in GI oncology.
-When I am not working, I enjoy spending time with my husband and three young children, and running.
+When I am not working, I enjoy spending time with my husband and four young children and running.

 The Patient Rating score is an average of all responses to care provider related questions on our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Learn more about our survey process.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.

-My long-term goal is to develop new therapies to treat patients with gastrointestinal and other solid tumors.
-To accomplish this, I am active in designing, writing, and running phase I and II clinical trials.
-I am also interested in the correlative science that furthers our understanding of cancer at a molecular level.
+My long-term goal is to develop new therapies to treat patients with gastrointestinal cancers.
+To accomplish this, I am active in designing, writing, and running Phase I, II, and III clinical trials.
+I am interested in the correlative science that furthers our understanding of cancer at a molecular level.
 I am interested in the identification of biomarkers, which are characteristics of a given patient's tumor that may help us to understand his or her prognosis or how well he or she may respond to a given therapy.
 The overall objective of this research is to use the knowledge gained to personalize care and find the very best therapies that will enable our patients to fight their cancer.

 INCYTE 54828-101 Advanced MalignanciesIRB# PRO00061567 , NCT# NCT02393248